varunbln/CShell/README.md

 - Tab completion: Tab completion for commands and arguments.
 - Redirection: Allow redirecting the input and output of commands using the < and > operators.
 - Pipes: Allow piping the output of one command into the input of another using the | operator.
-- Colored text: Allow the shell to display text in color

 # Lifetime of the Shell
 The shell in its lifetime has 3 basic states: